websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

 ### Configuring the Tomcat Data Source

 1. Make sure the database server is installed and working.
 If it's installed on a different machine, verify that DXP machine can access it.

+1. Get the JDBC JAR from your DXP WAR (7.4+) or from the database vendor, and copy it to the `$TOMCAT_HOME/lib/ext` folder.

 1. Open `$CATALINA_BASE/conf/Catalina/localhost/ROOT.xml` and add data source as a `Resource` in the web application `Context`: